- Have Blood in Stool?

 Have Blood in Stool?

 Hemorrhoids, also known as piles, are a cluster of pillow-like veins which lie under the mucous membranes that go around the lowest area of the rectum and the anus.
-Hemorrhoids is a condition that develops when those veins become swollen.
-This condition can result in symptoms such as pain when pooping and blood in stool.
-(R)
+Hemorrhoids are a condition that develops when those veins become swollen.
+This condition can result in symptoms such as pain when pooping and blood in stool (R)

 Different types of hemorrhoids

 There are 2 ways in which hemorrhoids can develop.
 Internal hemorrhoids occur in the lower rectum and develop inside the rectum.
 Usually, you cannot see nor feel them and they cause little discomfort.
-However, they may be irritation and pain when pooping.
+However, they may be irritated and in pain when pooping.
 The symptoms can be as follows:

 - Noticing some bright red blood in stool